luancolombo/projeto-golf-desk/README.md

 - Optimized aggregated Agenda endpoint for daily operational reads.
 - OpenAPI/Swagger documentation with JWT Bearer authorization support.
 - DTOs for input and output data.
-- HATEOAS links in API responses.
+- HATEOAS links in API responses, assembled in the web/presentation layer instead of the service layer.
+- Paginated list endpoints for resources that can grow over time.
+- Stable Spring Data page serialization using DTO-style page metadata.
 - Bean Validation.
 - Centralized exception handling.
 - JSON responses for security errors such as `401 Unauthorized` and `403 Forbidden`.